 Excursion to Paros

 As mentioned above, Antiparos is a stone’s throw from cosmopolitan Paros.
-So many seek to combine these two islands together.
-Those who live in Antiparos go to Paros either for a day trip, or for more days, and the reverse is true for those who have chosen Paros for their stay.
+So many seek to combine these two islands.
+Those who live in Antiparos go to Paros either for a day trip or for more days, and the reverse is true for those who have chosen Paros for their stay.

 Food and Beverage

 In general, Antiparos offers several options for food, but also for drinks, and is famous for its fresh fish.
-What we suggest from our own trip to the island are the following:
+What we suggest from our own trip to the island is the following:

 If you go for a swim on the beach of Soros, we suggest you eat at “PERAMATAKI”.
 Ask about the dishes of the day and the pie of the day.
 It has awesome onion pie and mushroom pie.